ZhiningLiu1998/self-paced-ensemble/README.md

 ### Conducting comparative experiments

-We also provide a simple framework ([*run_example.py*](https://github.com/ZhiningLiu1998/self-paced-ensemble/blob/master/run_example.py)) for conveniently comparing the performance of our methods and other baselines.
+We also provide a simple framework ([*run_example.py*](https://github.com/ZhiningLiu1998/self-paced-ensemble/blob/master/run_example.py)) for conveniently comparing the performance of our method and other baselines.
 It is also a more complex example of how to use our implementation of ensemble methods to perform classification.
 To use it, simply run:

 ```
 python run_example.py --method=SPEnsemble --n_estimators=10 --runs=10